-Treatment of Acute Sinusitis:
+Treatment of Acute Bacterial Sinusitis

-Treatment of Chronic Sinusitis:
+Treatment of Chronic Sinusitis

-Home remedies that open and hydrate sinuses are often the only treatment necessary for mild sinusitis that is not accompanied by signs of acute infection.
+Home remedies that open and hydrate the sinuses are often the only treatment necessary for mild sinusitis that is not accompanied by signs of acute infection.

 A simple method for administering a nasal wash is:

-Side Effects.
 Corticosteroids are powerful anti-inflammatory drugs.
 Although oral steroids can have many side effects, the nasal-spray form affects only local areas, and the risk for widespread side effects is very low unless the drug is used excessively.

 Surgery can unblock the sinuses when drug therapy is not effective or if there are other complications, such as structural abnormalities or fungal sinusitis.